 Come on out and prepare to get active!
 Please ensure you have a valid Kilkenny Community League membership with you.
 All registration takes place at Kilkenny Hall located at 14910 – 72 Street NW.
 Note: If you have registered online it is not complete until you have attended a Kilkenny Registration session IN PERSON.
 Late fees may apply.

 - Register online in the EMSA Soccer Portal.
 If you have played in the last 3 years, you will have an account.
 New players must create an account (https://emsasoccerportal.com).

 - Print 2 copies of the player summary confirmation and bring them to registration.
-This printed copy will give you the date and address of the registration as well as a list of all the items to bring to complete the registration.
+This printed copy will list all the items to bring to complete the registration.
 If you can’t print the player summary, then ensure the player summary confirmation email is in your inbox on your mobile device.

 - Attend the Kilkenny registration session at 14910 – 72 Street to purchase a community membership (A New Membership is required for the Indoor Soccer Season 2019-2020), sign up for a volunteer commitment (or pay out the commitment fee), and pay your registration fees.